abechoi/NodeJS/practice/readme.txt

-Hello world, my name is Abe!
+My name is Abe Choi and my Korean name is Choi Jong-Hae.